HHW Collection Facilities

 Disposal for County Residents

-The County has access to two permanent HHW collection facilities to accept HHW from unincorporated County residents.
+The County has access to three permanent HHW collection facilities to accept HHW from unincorporated County residents.
 The locations are:

 Ramona HHW Facility